suhanw/map_my_cruise/README.md

 }
 ```

-Based on the props passed in above, it creates 'thunk' dispatch functions for the specific resource (i.e., either route or workout).
+Based on the props passed in above, it creates dispatch functions for the specific `likable` resource (i.e., either route or workout).
 ```JavaScript
 // like_index.jsx
 const mapDispatchToProps = (dispatch, ownProps) => {